 - screen_shot_dir – where should screenshots be stored on your local drive

 - testdroid_project – has a default value, but you might want to add your own name to this.
-Project name is visible in your project view in Testdroid Cloud.
+The project name is visible in your project view in the cloud.
 Each project must have a unique name

 - testdroid_testrun – name or number of this test run.
 Test run names can be modified even at every test run